No data troubleshooting

 that for each point in time, t

-Any function with a range vector as a parameter (such as rate
+Any function using a range vector (like rate

 , increase